4 Non Blondes: Bigger, Better, Faster, More!

-Split and aftermath
+Breakup

 The group disbanded in late 1994 during the recording of their second album.
 Perry has said that she had been unhappy with Bigger, Better, Faster, More!
-Perry was an out lesbian, but band members Hillhouse and Richardson were less comfortable being as open about their sexuality in the early 1990s, so this contributed some tension to the group.
+Perry was an out lesbian, but band members Hillhouse and Richardson were less comfortable being as open about their sexuality in the early 1990s; this provided some tension to the group.

 Perry went solo in 1995.
 She has released solo work, and produced and written songs on albums by Christina Aguilera, Alicia Keys, Pink, Gwen Stefani, Courtney Love, and Kelly Osbourne.

-Hall has recorded, produced, composed for, and performed with various artists, including vocalist Storm Large (1999–2001), guitarist Eric McFadden (1995–2001), and funk pioneer George Clinton & Parliament Funkadelic and released "Electrofunkadelica: e3+FUNKnth = music for the body, mind & soul", a self-produced project in 2006 on Make Music, Not War!
-Records.
+Hall has recorded, produced, composed for, and performed with various artists, including vocalist Storm Large (1999–2001), guitarist Eric McFadden (1995–2001), and funk pioneer George Clinton and Parliament Funkadelic.

 After leaving the Non Blondes in 1991, Day continued drumming with Malibu Barbi, and then Bad Dog Play Dead.
-In late 1992, an accident crushed her legs and broke her back, which made drumming very painful.
-She moved out of San Francisco in 1995, spent some time in Arizona and eventually went back to Salt Lake City.
+In late 1992, an accident crushed her legs and broke her back; this made drumming very painful.
+Day moved out of San Francisco in 1995; she spent some time in Arizona before eventually going back to Salt Lake City.
 Day died on July 10, 1997, and is buried in Tropic, Utah.

+Reunion

 Hillhouse maintains the official website for 4 Non Blondes.
 Perry and Hillhouse reunited in 1999 in support of Perry's solo tour.

-Reunions

-On May 11, 2014, the group reunited to perform a concert at a fundraiser entitled "An Evening For Women: Celebrating Arts, Music and Equality" which was held at the Beverly Hilton in Los Angeles.
+On May 11, 2014, 4 Non Blondes reunited to perform a concert at a fundraiser entitled "An Evening For Women: Celebrating Arts, Music and Equality" which was held at the Beverly Hilton in Los Angeles.
 Perry produces the annual event for the L.A.
 Gay & Lesbian Center to raise money for the center.
 According to Perry, "the majority of the money goes to the youth center program, which is basically kids that get thrown out on the street by their own parents for being gay."
 The six songs on the track list were "Train", "Spaceman", "The Ladder", "Mighty Lady", "Superfly", and "What's Up?", and the fundraiser was organized by the Los Angeles LGBT Center.

 Dolly Parton and Linda Perry did a cover of the band's song "What's Up?" in 2023.

-In January 2025, a reunion at BottleRock Napa Valley was announced, with further dates being added later.
+In January 2025, a reunion at BottleRock Napa Valley was announced, as well as further dates and confirmation of the existence of an upcoming studio album.